 - 2 tbsp. onion powder

 - 1/3 cup chopped Italian parsley leaves

 - 25 wooden skewers

-- Begin by placing the wooden skewers in a pan of water.
+Begin by placing the wooden skewers in a pan of water.
 Let them soak while you prepare the meat.
-This will prevent th exposed portions from burning while they cook on the grill.
+This will prevent the exposed portions from burning while they cook on the grill.

-- If you don’t have a stand mixer, wear rubber gloves and knead all the ingredients together by hand for about 20 minutes.
-It takes some elbow grease!
+If you don’t have a stand mixer, wear rubber gloves and knead all the ingredients together by hand for about 20 minutes.

-- While the grill is firing up up, divide the meat mixture into 25 equal parts.
+While the grill is firing up, divide the meat mixture into 25 equal parts.
 Holding a skewer in one hand, pick up one ball of meat with the other.
-By opening and closing your palm and fingers, mold the meat ball along the stick to make a long narrow tube.
+By opening and closing your palm and fingers, mold the meatball along the stick to make a long narrow tube.
 You can taper the ends slightly if you wish so it adheres to the stick even better.

-- If you’re usin a charcoal grill, let the coals burn down a little for a gentle, even heat.
+If you’re using a charcoal grill, let the coals burn down a little for a gentle, even heat.
 With a gas grill, let it preheat on high, then set it on a medium flame for cooking.

 Place each skewer at a slight diagonal to the lines on the grill grate.
 This will give it nice sear lines where they touch the grill.
 Close the top and let the ‘kebabs’ cook for 3 to 5 minutes on one side.
 Using tongs, flip each one gently to the opposite diagonal to brown the other side.

 Eat your ‘Urfa’ kebabs directly off the grill.
 For garnish, you can also grill hot green peppers and tomato wedges.
 Serve with potatoes, rice pilaf or bulgur wheat pilaf.